apache/datasketches-website/docs/KLL/KLLAccuracyAndSize.md

     specific language governing permissions and limitations
     under the License.
 -->
-# KLL Sketch Accuracy and Size
+# KLL Sketch Accuracy and Size Vs K and N

 The accuracy of the KLL quantile sketch is a function of the configured <i>K</i>, which also affects the overall size of the sketch (default K = 200).